The Rev. Canon Anna Carmichael, PhD.

 Angela attended Church Divinity School of the Pacific Seminary in Berkeley, CA for a year in order to complete her Certificate of Anglican Studies.
 After graduating in May of 2019, she returned to Idaho in order to complete her Clinical Pastoral Education in the local hospital.
 She was ordained to the transitional Diaconate in December of 2019, and is looking forward to her ordination to the priesthood later in 2020.

 Angela married Federico (Rico) in 2013.
 Rico immigrated to the United States as a 12 year old from Uruguay and is fluent in Spanish and English.
 Rico works at Episcopal Conference Center, Oakhurst in the maintenance department.
 Rico enjoys working on projects, and building items for their home.
 Together they have three large dogs who keep them busy.

-They are currently converting a '97 International Thomas School Bus named Atlas, into a tiny home.
+They are currently converting a '97 International Thomas School Bus named Atlas (on Instagram: our.bus.atlas), into a tiny home.
 They enjoy hiking, kayaking, and camping together.
 They also love taking the longer route to get to their destination, even if it adds a few extra hours to their journey.
 They enjoy trying local breweries and supporting Angela's coffee shop addiction.
-Angela is a pretend quilter on and off throughout her time, and Rico supports this habit by cutting her fabric perfectly.
+Angela is a pretend quilter on and off, and Rico supports this habit by cutting her fabric perfectly.
 They both enjoy reading in the hammock and cuddling with the puppies on the couch.

-She have been ordained to the Sacred Order of Priesthood on July 18th 2020 at St. James Episcopal Cathedral.
+She was ordained to the Sacred Order of Priesthood on July 18th 2020 at St. James Episcopal Cathedral.

 Michael O. Glass